Filing for Social Security Disability in Montana

 If you live in Montana and can’t work for at least a year, you could be eligible for Social Security disability (SSD) or Supplemental Security Income (SSI) benefits.

 If you live in Montana and can't work for at least a year, you could be eligible for Social Security disability (SSDI) or Supplemental Security Income (SSI) benefits.
-These federal disability programs provide monthly payments to those who meet certain requirements.
+These federal disability programs provide monthly payments to disabled applicants who meet certain requirements.

-Those who have worked and paid into the Social Security system in recent years may qualify for SSDI benefits, while Montana residents who have minimal to no past earnings could be eligible for SSI, if their income and assets fall under the established limits.
+Applicants who've worked and paid into the Social Security system in recent years might qualify for SSDI benefits, while Montana residents who have minimal to no past earnings could be eligible for SSI, if their income and assets fall under the established limits.

 The Social Security Administration (SSA) administers both Social Security disability and SSI benefits.
 The agency offers multiple ways you can apply for disability benefits, including